St. Patrick's Day is such a big celebration here on the Whitefish Chain that we start the celebration ahead of time.

 As the story goes, the legend of St. Urho was started in northern Minnesota in the 1950s.
 The legend is that St. Urho drove hordes of grasshoppers out of Finland to save the grape crop.
 How'd he do it?
 With the phrase, "Heinasirkka, heinasirkka, mena taalta hiiteen!" which, roughly translated, means "Grasshopper, grasshopper, go to hell!"
 Traditionally St. Urho's Day is celebrated March 16.

 According to Wikipedia, St. Urho was created by Finnish-American Richard Mattson, who worked at a department store in Virginia, Minnesota.
 He and his coworker, Gee McCavic, wrote a tale about Urho driving frogs out of Finland.

 The story changed, though, and the frogs became grasshoppers who were banished to save the grape crop.
 This version of the story is attributed to Dr. Sulo Havumaki, a psychology professor at Bemidji State University.
 Menahga even has a statue of St. Urho, complete with a giant grasshopper impaled on Urho's trident.

 In the past, the coordinators of the St. Urho's Grasshopper Hop have asked participants to celebrate by wearing the "traditional" colors of the saint, purple and green.
-Wear your Crosslake St. Pat's blinkie button for extra specials!
-Blinkie buttons are $5 and available at businesses across Crosslake.
-The deals you get with your blinkie button will be available through the weekend of the parade!
+Wear your Crosslake St. Pat's light up lanyard for extra specials!
+Lanyards are $5 and available at businesses across Crosslake.
+The deals you get with your lanyard will be available through the weekend of the parade as well!